olibob/apc/Readme.md

 ## Usage

-In standalone mode, the checking period is set by default to 7200 seconds (2 hours).
+In the sample configuration, the checking period is set by default to 7200 seconds (2 hours).
+No need to get crasy about timing, deals usually last an entire day.

 Run: